On this page you will find all online resources for XMAP users. Scroll down or click the following links to jump to the desired section.

 Specification for the Handel hardware description layer for XIA digital pulse processors

 Handel SCA application note

-Describes for Handel users how SCAs are implemented in the DXP, and is provided
+Describes for Handel users how SCAs are implemented in the DXP.

-Please visit the DXP-XMAP Software page for brief descriptions and screen shots or use the link below to download::
+Please visit the XMAP Software page for brief descriptions and screen shots or use the link below to download::

 xManager releases are now accessible via the XIA Wiki Release page.

 Get the latest xMAP Handel driver release